 How To Start Eating Better

-The basic premise of eating better is to explore opportunities to level up existing food habits by steering toward more nutrient dense foods.
-And one simple way to do that is to include more foods in your daily diet that GREW, FLEW, SWAM or RAN.
+It starts with making food level ups.
+The basic premise of food level ups is to explore simple ways you can eat just a little bit better each day.
+And one simple way to do that is to include more nutrient dense foods in your daily diet, often called "whole foods".
+These are typically foods that GREW, FLEW, SWAM or RAN.

 The 'Less Is More' Approach

 If you’re just starting to eat better, then I recommend you begin with one food, one snack or one meal at a time.
 Take breakfast, for example.
 What foods are you typically eating at breakfast, and where can you make a small level up?
-Maybe it's adding veggies to your scrambled eggs, topping your Greek yogurt with fruit and nuts, or swapping your usual protein bar for a hard boiled egg and banana.
+Maybe it's adding veggies to your scrambled eggs, trading your usual yogurt fro a protein packed Greek yogurt, or swapping out your morning latte and a protein bar for coffee with creamer, hard boiled egg and banana.

 And you don't need to go from zero to sixty.
 When making level ups, you only need a slightly healthier version that still satisfies.
 Such as a looking for a Greek yogurt that offers more protein and less added sugar, then adding your favorite fruit and nuts, or opting for a cereal that lists whole grains in the top of the ingredient list with less added sugars than your usual go-to, pairing it with fruit and even a hard boiled egg.

 Ditch the All or Nothing.
-As I often remind my clients, whatever steps you take to achieve your goals, you must be willing to keep taking to maintain them.
-Which is why it's not probably not realistic to cut out fun foods forever (and it's frankly not necessary).
-Instead focus on small improvements you can make over time that help you feel and function your best, getting in more nutrients and balancing your plate with protein, carbs and fats.
+As I often remind my clients, whatever steps you take to achieve your goals, you must be willing to keep taking in order to maintain them.
+Which is why trying to cut certain foods out of your life is not a good long-term strategy (unless you need to for health and/or medical reasons).
+Instead focus on small improvements that feel doable, so you can make it easier to stick to them over time.

 Not All Processed Foods Are Bad

 Yes, you read that right.
-Contrary to what diet culture would have us believe, you don't need to raise your own livestock, grow your own vegetables, blend your own peanut butter or make your own milk.
-That’s where choosing the good, better and best options come into play.
+Contrary to what diet culture would have you believe, you don't need to raise your own livestock, grow your own vegetables, blend your own peanut butter or make your own milk.
+That’s where level ups come into play.

 Do I recognize the ingredients?